bartlebooth-factorial/chords/README.md

 # Notes

 `chords` is a work-in-progress.
-It currently supports only exact matches and close-position transformed matches against a small set of 3- and 4-note chord patterns.
+It currently supports exact matches, close-position transformed matches, and slash-chord matches against a small set of 3- and 4-note chord patterns.
 The project aspires both to include a comprehensive list of commonly known chord patterns, and to output best-guess responses for unknown inputs that would align with the judgment of an experienced musician.